informalsystems/hermes/guide/src/query_client.md

 ```

 ## Query the identifiers of all connections associated with a given client
-The connections associated with a given client can be queried with the `query client connections` command:
+Use the `query client connections` command to query the connections associated with a given client:

 ```shell
 USAGE: